jeromefroe/mandelbrot-web/README.md

 # mandelbrot-web

 A WIP example server for producing images of Mandelbrot sets using Rust's new [async/await syntax].
-The server is a derivation of the [echo server example in the Romio crate].
+The server is a derivation of the [echo server example in the tokio crate].

 To run the server: